 Use your smartphone.
 Set a reminder to do something.
-It can be as simple as 1 minute of mindfulness meditation.
-Or, perhaps something more active like one yoga pose.
+It can be as simple as 1 minute of mindfulness meditation or one yoga pose.
 Make this a good habit.

 How To Attain Realization

-Realization often comes slowly.
-It is incremental growth.
-We are looking for the giant leaps, and so we miss the small steps.
-The spiritual journal mentioned above is one of the best tools to help you keep on track.
+Realization often comes slowly in small incremental steps.
+Sure, we are looking for the giant leaps, but we miss most of the growth if we don’t learn to spot the small steps.
+The spiritual journal mentioned above is one of the best tools to help you spot incremental change and keep you on track.
 It will also help you spot incremental growth, the small steps of realization.

 Walking the path requires finding methods that affect awareness and consciousness.
 You can gain a lot of knowledge from studying, reading, and listening.
 But all this knowledge will go to waste.
 You must apply what you learn.
 So, find a resource or teacher that can give you one or more of the spiritual technologies listed above.
 Your focus must be on practices that produce results.
 It is the only way to attain realization.
 Don’t get stuck in theory.
 Don’t be afraid to start.
 Just do it.

 Thanks for reading this article.
 We welcome your opinion, so don’t hesitate to comment or email us.
 We hope it provides some food for thought.
 You can find more mind-opening topics on our blog.

 If you register on our site, you will get special offers, online training discounts, and free unadvertised downloads.
 We comply with all GDPR guidelines and never share or sell your contact data.

 Please donate to support our mission of providing these ancient spiritual development tools.

 (1) Sayings of Paramahansa Yogananda, by Paramahansa Yogananda 1980